-For almost every business, whether itâ€™s a small local business or a big enterprise, inventory management is the â€śmeat and potatoesâ€ť of corporate life.
-It may not be as glamorous as PR or as fast-moving as digital marketing, but it’s the process that keeps everything moving.
+Generally, inventory management may not be as glamorous as PR or digital marketing, but it’s the process that keeps everything moving.
 Without a close eye on your stock, there’s no way to tell what you need, what you’re selling or how much money you stand to make.

-Cloud-based inventory management is a fairly new development.
-However, itâ€™s quickly becoming the optimal choice for businesses because it offers scalability, automated scheduling and real-time tracking.
-Cloud-based software is a cheaper option, as there’s no need for onsite servers.
-These systems are both lightweight and low maintenance.
+Much of the cloud’s popularity is due in part to its scalability, automation of scheduling and real-time tracking.
+Cloud-based software is also a cheaper option, as there’s no need for onsite servers.
+Not to mention, these systems are both lightweight and low maintenance.

 This article explores the benefits of cloud-based inventory management and what it can do for your business.

 Twenty years ago, businesses had to make tough decisions about their operational software.
 They could buy for their size and anticipate the need for an upgrade.
 Conversely, they could overstate their requirements.
 Many would then opt for a “baggy” inventory system and hope to grow into it later.